intel-ravig/jenkins-gcp_nodes-scaler/README.md

 The tool assumes:
 - all the boxes have the same number of workers configured
 - working hours are considered to be between 7am and 7pm, Monday to Friday
-- the slave names configured in Jenkins are the same as the node names configured in GCE
+- the slave names configured in Jenkins are the same as the node names configured in GCE for Linux
+- For windows instances, a hard coded map is created from the names of nodes(passed in command line referring to Jenkins name)

 The tool options are:
 ```